GetFluxly Start Free

 Is there a cheaper Customer.io alternative that still supports behavior-triggered email?

 Yes.
 Loops has a generous free tier and a clean trigger model.
-GetFluxly starts at $0 on the Hacker tier and $39/mo on Starter, with event-triggered automations included on all paid plans.
+GetFluxly runs on one flat plan, $29/mo, everything included, with a 14-day trial and no card required, and event-triggered automations included from day one.
 Both are significantly cheaper than Customer.io at the early stage.

 What is the difference between Customer.io and Loops?